druiz0992/cusnarks/README.md

 A detailed description of different file formats can be found [File Formats][here].

 Optional arguments
 - **-v** : Enable verification.
 If value is 1, proof verification is enabled.
-After proof is generated, CUSNARKS will call [snarkjs][] to verifty proof.
-CUSNARKS will return the output
+After proof is generated, cusnarks will call [snarkjs][] to verifty proof.
+Cusnarks will return the output
 - **INPUT_VERIFICATION_KEY file**: If verification is required, location of verification file generated during trusted setup needs to be provided.
 Extension is .json.

 #### Non-Server Mode